sebo-b/warp/README.md

 For the production envirnoment, I recommend running Nginx and PostgreSQL on separate VMs.
 Then (even multiple) WARP image can be simply started via Docker and rev-proxed from Nginx.

 Each configuration parameter (check config.py) can be passed via the envirnoment as `WARP_varname`.
+As envirnoment variables as passed as strings, they need to be parsed into Python types and data structures.
+To do that values are first converted to lower case and then `jsom.loads` is used.
+If that fails variable is treaten as string.
+This makes possible to pass integers, floats, booleans as well as dicts, arrays and None value (as JSON null).

 ### SECRET_KEY

 For the production environment, **make sure** that you have generated `SECRET_KEY` used for signing cookies.
 It is defined in `config.py.`

 Flask documentation mentions this method to generate it:

 ```
 $ python -c 'import os; print(os.urandom(16))'
 ```

 Alternatively, you can use OpenSSL and Sed:

 ```
 $ openssl rand -hex 16 | sed 's/\(..\)/\\x\1/g;s/^/b"/;s/$/"/'
 ```

 or wrap it into Python:

 ```
 $ python -c 'from subprocess import run; print(run(["openssl","rand","16"],capture_output=True).stdout)'
 ```